w3f/polkadot-wiki/docs/learn/learn-nominator.md

 action is effective in the next era and does not automatically unbond your funds.
 Unbonding is a separate action, and it takes effect after the [unbonding period](../general/chain-state-values.md).
-A staking lock will be visible on the Polkadot-JS UI during the unbonding period, and after it, the staking lock can be unlocked, and the bonded funds become free balance you can transfer.
+A staking lock will be visible on the Polkadot Developer Interface during the unbonding period, and after it, the staking lock can be unlocked, and the bonded funds become free balance you can transfer.

 ## Setting up Accounts